eheyne/user-management/tutorial.md

   sudo npm install -g browserify
 ```

-Too convert what we have to using modules we have to logically break out the JavaScript that we have inline in `index.html` and put it into an individual file.
+To convert what we have to using modules we have to logically break out the JavaScript that we have inline in `index.html` and put it into seperate files.
 There are a number of Backbone objects that can be pulled out.
 There is a collection, model, two views and a router.
 Each one of these can be put into their own file.
 The way we write a module is by wrapping the code in a `module.exports = function(arg1, arg2)` function.
 To do the user management users collection in a module, the  code will look like this:

 ```javascript
 module.exports = Backbone.Collection.extend({